jonathann403/jonathann403.github.io/content/posts/BSidesTLV/BSidesTLV.md

 ## "Echoes In The Dark" (450 Pts)

 This challenge was outstanding!
 The creator successfully implemented a vulnerability that he discover in the wild! and did an excellent job.
-Great challenge, thank you Rotem Reis!
+Great challenge, thank you author Rotem Reiss & Shaked Klein Orbach who co-authored this challenge!

 ![image](https://github.com/jonathann403/jonathann403.github.io/blob/main/public/posts/BSidesTLV/Pasted%20image%2020240629123402.png?raw=true?raw=true)